mas-bandwidth/yojimbo/BUILDING.md

     premake5 client         // build and run the client that connects to the server running on localhost (127.0.0.1:50000)

-ps.
 To make this more convenient I like to alias "pm" to "premake5" in bash, so building and running test programs becomes:

     pm test

     pm client

-Which is much less typing.
-I run these programs a lot.
+Which is much less typing (I run these shortcuts a lot).

-## Run a libyojimbo server inside Docker
+## Run a yojimbo server inside Docker

-libyojimbo supports Docker on Windows, Mac and Linux.
+**libyojimbo** supports Docker on Windows, Mac and Linux.

 First install the latest version of Docker from <http://www.docker.com>

-Then the command line at the yojimbo directory, type:
+Then the command line at the yojimbo directory, enter:

     premake5 docker

 This builds and runs a Docker container with a yojimbo server inside it (the same as if you ran "premake5 server" on a Linux box).

-You can then connect to this server by running a client which connects to 127.0.0.0:5000 (default behavior).
+You can now connect to this server by running a client which connects to 127.0.0.0:50000.
+This is the default behavior of client.cpp.
 For example, "premake5 client" on Mac or Linux, or running the "client" project inside Yojimbo.sln in Visual Studio.

-This takes a long time initially, because the docker action has a lot of steps:
+IMPORTANT: The premake docker action takes a long time initially, because the docker action has a lot of work to do:

 1. Start a new docker image from a prebuilt Ubuntu derived base linux